 ❄Storing suggestions

-Fridge - Place either cooked or uncooked vegan lumpia in a sealed container or Ziploc bag.
+Fridge - Place cooked or uncooked vegan lumpia in a sealed container or Ziploc bag.
 You can refrigerate them for 2-3 days.

 Freezer - If storing cooked lumpia, you can simply transfer them to a container or Ziploc bag, then freeze them.